dingkaihua/fsrdc-external-census-projects/index.md

 layout: withtable
 ---

-This list ....
+This list shows the names of researchers who have been involved with any one of the projects in the database.
+The `PI` column identifies the projects that they have head the Principal Investigator role on, whereas the `Researcher` column identifies the projects that they have been involved with as a researcher.

 > Search the database for any keyword in any field.

 <table class="display">
   <!-- Proj ID,Status,Title,RDC,Start Year,End Year,PI,Researcher -->
-  {% for row in site.data.Researchers %}
+  {% for row in site.data.UniqueResearchers %}
     {% if forloop.first %}
     <thead>
     <tr>